 Working for the IS means joining a small family of professionals, who work together to strive for continuous improvement in the public sector and ultimately, better outcomes for Scotland’s communities.

 Our company headquarters are based in West Lothian, located conveniently for commuters between Edinburgh and Glasgow.
 Pay is only one of the benefits of working for the IS, our terms and conditions are progressive and flexible and employees are rewarded with a generous annual leave entitlement of forty days per year as well as a flexible working policy.

 The IS is committed to promoting equality and diversity in all its activities to promote inclusive processes, practices and culture.

-The IS is a Disability Confident Employer and is committed to interviewing anyone with a disability who meets the essential criteria.
+The IS is a Disability Confidence Committed Employer.
+We are committed to interviewing anyone with a disability who meets the essential criteria.

 The role of an Improvement Champion was included in the Planning (Scotland) Act 2019.
 This important role is responsible for monitoring the performance of planning authorities, providing advice to them (and others) on what steps might be taken to improve their performance, and identifying and encouraging best practice.
 The function is grant funded by Scottish Government and sits within the IS.

 We are looking to appoint a Project Officer to support the Champion in the development and implementation of Planning Performance Annual Reports, supporting authorities take forward self-identified areas for improvement, developing approaches to identifying and disseminating good practice and providing guidance, training materials and other tools that help strengthen and build local capacity.